 Voting based communities become a parody of themselves at scale.
 HN, which has similar mechanics, is apparently full of people who love taking notes and boost anything about note-taking software or techniques up to the top.
 Weird?
 Yes.
 But under those same rules, vile posts can’t travel except in spaces that are already overwhelming sympathetic to them.

 I don’t mean to describe this design as panacea.
 Reddit notoriously housed a lot of hate groups and twisted niches for years.
-But when they finally came around to cleaning up material that no reasonable person would tolerate, because of how the system was structured, they could destroy entire networks in a way that other networks can’t.
+But when they finally came around to cleaning up material that no reasonable person would tolerate, because of how the system was structured, they could destroy entire networks in a way that other networks can’t.3

 The platforms we’re critiquing are both a globally scoped and based on Engagement.
 If a post receives likes, views, shares, or comments, it’s shown to more people.
 In theory that sounds fine, but we’ve been watching them for a decade, and they all trend towards the same endgame.

 On every engagement-based platform, the most provocative and controversial material rises to the top, in no small part because all engagement is created equal.
 Watching a pandemic conspiracy video on YouTube in disgust or morbid curiosity helps it travel further.
 Subtweeting a racist on boosts its ranking.
 Liking an anarchist political meme encourages the machine to show you more anarchist political memes.
-Commenting on spam with an grotesque dead cat in it in a large Facebook group asking the moderators to delete it skyrockets the item to the top of everyone’s feeds.
+Commenting on spam with a grotesque dead cat in it in a large Facebook group asking the moderators to delete it skyrockets the item to the top of everyone’s feeds.

 These mechanics allow bad actors to take the mic and reach millions of people in minutes.